CodeURJC-DAW-2019-20/Instarecipes/README.md

 |                           |                                 |

 ## Support links :link:
-We're using [Trello](https://trello.com/b/CyhfEwRF/daw-g13)to make easier the organization for the web product.
+We're using [Trello](https://trello.com/b/CyhfEwRF/daw-g13) to make easier the organization for the web product.

 ### Web Access :computer:
 >*Downloading the repository you will be able to view the latest things added.*